aws-samples/awsome-inference/2.projects/multinode-triton-trtllm-inference/Deploy_Triton.md

 > [!Note]
 > You may run into an error of `the GPU number is incompatible with 8 gpusPerNode when MPI size is 8`.
 The root cause is starting from v0.11.0, TRT-LLM backend checks the gpusPerNode parameter in the `config.json` file inside the output engines folder.
 This parameter is set during engine build time.
 If the value is the not the same as the number of GPUs in your node, this assertion error shows up.
 To resolve this, simply change the value in the file to match the number of GPUs in your node.

-## 5. Send a Curl POST request for infernce
+## 5. Send a curl POST request for infernce

 In this AWS example, we can view the external IP address of Load Balancer by running `kubectl get services`.
 Note that we use `multinode_deployment` as helm chart installation name here.
 Your output should look something similar to below: